AlexsLemonade/OpenScPCA-analysis/docs/contributing-to-analyses/starting-your-analysis/determining-software-requirements.md

      - platforms
     ```

-    This warning can be safely ignored; proceed with the installation and activation of the environment.
+    This warning can be safely ignored; proceed with the installation and activate the environment.

 ### Adding software to the environment and tracking installed software